-The Refuge Winter Garden
+The Refuge Winter Garden & Terrace

 The clue is in the name isn’t it?
 The Refuge’s Winter Garden is of course the perfect place to enjoy some cocktails over the colder months, and you won’t even need to venture outdoors.
 The inclusion of the stunning tree, and the surround conservatory manages to whisk you away into a sort-of Narnia wonderland just without any Turkish Delight or evil witches.
 There’s also their gorgeous new outdoor terrace too.

 The Refuge, Oxford St, Manchester M60 7HA